 Katelyn Harris Lange

-Katelyn earned a Bachelor of Arts in psychology from the University of Wisconsin, Madison, and her Master of Public Administration from the University of North Dakota.
-In 2018, she completed a one-year Frédéric Bastiat Fellowship with the Mercatus Center.
+Katelyn earned a B.A. in Psychology from the University of Wisconsin, Madison, and her Master of Public Administration from the University of North Dakota.
+She also completed a one-year Frédéric Bastiat Fellowship with the Mercatus Center.
+Her early experience working on the frontlines of healthcare on an inpatient mental health and addiction unit sparked a strong desire to spur systems change at the local level.

 CEO and Founder